niallhatton/Scooters/README.md

 ### Bugs

-I only bug I have found is the margin on the right hand side of the cities section.
+The only bug I have found is the margin on the right hand side of the cities section.
 This was tricky and I was unable to find a fix for this.
 If I was to develop this project further in the futire I would put a lot of time into fixing this.
 I adjusted margins and paddings and when fixing it on one size screen it would make it worse on others.

 ![City Margin Bug](assets/images/cities-bug.png)